-These gluten-free, vegan pecan cookies are thick and chewy with crispy edges.
+These vegan pecan cookies are thick and chewy with crispy edges.
 They’re chocolaty and sweet with the right hit of saltiness too.
-These dairy-free, egg-free, grain-free cookies are perfect for a nutritious dessert or after-school treat.
+These gluten-free, vegan cookies are perfect for a nutritious dessert or after-school treat.

 This recipe calls for toasted pecans.
 I love the slightly sweet, nutty flavor and crunchy texture that the pecans give these cookies.
 If you don’t have pecans you can substitute any other type of nut you prefer.
 Or you can make a school-safe, nut-free version of these cookies using sunflower or pumpkin seeds instead of pecans (and sunflower or pumpkin seed butter instead of almond butter).